 - If you plan on traveling to Disney on a weekend, schedule your check-in on a Friday, if possible.
-Most people check-in on Saturdays, so you will beat the check-in crowds and have less competition for dinner reservations on a Friday.
+Most people check in on Saturdays, so you will avoid the check-in crowds and have less competition for dinner reservations on a Friday.

 There are endless ways to have fun at Disney World.
 There are also endless ways to spend money!
 Here are a few Disney World tips and tricks that can save you some cash.